NVIDIA/nsight-aftermath-samples/VkHelloNsightAftermath/README.md

 cf. LICENSE file.

-This Code is based upon the HelloConstBuffers sample from https://github.com/microsoft/DirectX-Graphics-Samples (Copyright (c) 2015 Microsoft).
+This Code is based upon the `cube` demo from https://github.com/KhronosGroup/Vulkan-Tools/ (Copyright (c) 2015-2019 The Khronos Group Inc).